Liv Tyler: Early life

-Tyler was born Liv Rundgren on July 1, 1977, in New York City at Mount Sinai Hospital.
+Tyler was born Liv Rundgren at Mount Sinai Hospital in New York City on July 1, 1977.
 She is the only daughter of Bebe Buell, a model, singer, and former Playboy Playmate (Miss November 1974), and Steven Tyler, the lead singer of Aerosmith.
 Her mother named her after Norwegian actress Liv Ullmann, after seeing Ullmann on the cover of the March 5, 1977, issue of TV Guide.

-Her ancestry includes Italian (from her great-grandfather), German, Ukrainian, English and African-American (from her paternal great-great-great-great-grandfather).
+Her ancestry includes Italian (from her great-grandfather), Polish, German, English, Ukrainian, and African-American (from her paternal 4th great-grandfather).
 Tyler has three half-siblings: Mia Tyler (born 1978), Chelsea Anna Tyler Foster (née Tallarico; born 1989), and Taj Monroe Tallarico (born 1991).
 Her maternal grandmother, Dorothea Johnson, founded the Protocol School of Washington.

 From 1972 to 1979, Buell lived with rock musician Todd Rundgren.
 In 1976, Buell became pregnant from a brief relationship with Steven Tyler.
-She gave birth on July 1, 1977, naming the daughter Liv Rundgren and claiming that Todd Rundgren was the biological father because Tyler was in the middle of his well-documented drug excesses.
-Liv told People Magazine in 1992 that "Todd's my spiritual father.
-I love him".
-By then Rundgren and Buell had ended their romantic relationship but Rundgren nevertheless signed the birth certificate and acted as a father figure to Liv, including paying for her education.
+She gave birth on July 1, 1977, naming her daughter Liv Rundgren.
+Liv told People Magazine in 1992 that Rundgren was her "spiritual father".
+At the time of Liv's birth, Rundgren and Buell had ended their romantic relationship.
+Nevertheless, Rundgren signed Liv's birth certificate and acted as a father figure to her, including paying for her education.
+She maintains a close relationship with him.
+"I'm so grateful to him, I have so much love for him," she told Wonderland Magazine in 2009.
+"When he holds me it feels like Daddy.
+And he's very protective and strong."